edgeworx/docs/content/en/docs/guides/build.md

 <div class="tab-content darcy-tab-content">
     <div class="tab-pane active" id="macosx" role="tabpanel" aria-labelledby="macosx-tab">
 {{</ rawhtml>}}
-- Install Python 3.6.9 or greater by [downloading](https://www.python.org/downloads/) or `brew install python`
+- Install Python 3.6.9 or greater by [downloading](https://www.python.org/downloads/) or e.g. `brew install python`

 {{< rawhtml >}}
 <div class="alert-container">
 {{< /rawhtml >}}
 {{< alert icon="" >}}
 If you have older Python versions on your computer, you may need to use `python3` and `pip3` commands.
-You can also change this behavior for [macos](https://osxdaily.com/2022/02/15/make-python-3-default-macos/) or [windows](https://stackoverflow.com/questions/5087831/how-should-i-set-default-python-version-in-windows)
+You can also change this behavior for [MacOS](https://osxdaily.com/2022/02/15/make-python-3-default-macos/) or [windows](https://stackoverflow.com/questions/5087831/how-should-i-set-default-python-version-in-windows)
 {{< /alert >}}
 {{< rawhtml >}}
 </div>
 {{< /rawhtml >}}

+X86 Platforms:

 - Install OpenCV using command `pip install opencv-python>=4.5.5.64`